HazyResearch/smallfry/README.md

 Overview
 -----------------

-Small-Fry is a general-purpose lossy compression algorithm for word embedding matrices.
-This is a research-prototype implementation of the algorithm.
-The algorithm is simple two-stage scheme, combining a Lloyd-Max quantizer with an arithemtic source code.
-It's compressed embeddings achieve state-of-the-art rate-performance across extrinisic NLP tasks.
-Small-Fry uses variable-precision, quantizing more frequent word vectors with higher fidelity.

-For many extrinsic inference tasks, Small-Fry can compress pre-existing source embeddings by 10-1000X, while preserving downstream performance to within <1% of the source embeddings.
+Lloyd-Max quantization is a classical approach for inferring locally optimal quantizations for data sets.
+In the context of clustering, it is known as the k-means algorithm.
+This lossy compression scheme blah blah.

 Dependencies
 -----------------
-SmallFry runs on Python 3.6.
+ runs on Python 3.6.
 All dependencies can be found in `requirements.txt`.
 They can be installed via:

 `pip install -r requirements.txt`